 You can’t map out an Opportunity-Solution tree without knowing the opportunities that align with business value and customer value.

 Applying the JTBD framework alone risks solving customer problems without also solving business problems.
+So even though customers are happy, in the long run you wouldn’t be able to hit your desired revenue target.

 What do you think?
 Feel free to leave your thoughts and comments.
 I’d love to hear your opinions on this blog post or any of the ideas mentioned here.